jeremyrutz/agile-forecasting/README.md

 > simulated_value = random.normalvariate(historical_value, 5)  # Using standard deviation of 5

+### multiple-items-date-forecast-wip.py:

+Same variables and output as multiple-items-date-forecast.py, with the addition of using Little's Law to compute the effect of WIP on probable date.
+WIP can be adjusted via the following line of code:

+> max_wip = 100  # Maximum allowable work-in-progress

 ### SLEs

 Below are some scripts to use to calculate Service Level Expectations (SLEs) for your teams.
 There are two versions - a simple and an advanced SLE - which are explained below.